Chase Freedom Unlimited® Credit Card 2023 Review

-Also, you can earn Ultimate Rewards points, which may be used to redeem cash back.
-Additionally, the points can be used to redeem gift cards, or for trips through Chase online travel booking portal.
+Keep in mind that your rewards are accumulated in Chase Ultimate Rewards points, which may be used to redeem cash back -- cash back points can be used to redeem gift cards, or for trips through Chase online travel booking portal.

-If you’re the kind of consumer who does spend heavily in any particular categories, Chase Freedom UnlimitedSM is a good choice to earn solid cash back on all your spending.
+If you’re the kind of consumer who does spend heavily in any particular categories, this card is a good choice to earn substantial cash back on all your spending.

 No Redemption Minimum